When To Call The Surgeon

 Diverticula are small areas of mucosal herniation through the colonic wall.
-They are pseudodiverticula containing only the mucosal layer of the colon.
-They typically occur in the sigmoid colon.
-As increases in intraluminal pressure occur, especially in those patients with constipation, there is a tendency for the mucosa to herniate through weak areas where nutrient blood vessels penetrate the colonic wall.
+They are pulsion diverticula or pseudodiverticula containing only the mucosal layer of the colon.
+They typically occur in the left colon and sigmoid colon.
+As increases in intraluminal pressure and segmentation occur, especially in those patients with constipation, there is a tendency for the mucosa to herniate through weak areas near the tinea where nutrient blood vessels penetrate the colonic wall.

-Thirty per cent of the adult population will develop diverticulosis by the age of sixty, and the prevalence of diverticulosis in the over eighty age group approaches sixty per cent.
-These findings seem to be related to a decrease in consumption of dietary fiber, as milling removes much of the fiber content of flour in refined foods.
+In the western civilization, thirty per cent of the adult population will develop diverticulosis by the age of sixty, and the prevalence of diverticulosis in the over eighty age group approaches sixty per cent.
+These findings seem to be related to a decrease in consumption of dietary fiber, as milling removes much of the fiber content of flour in our refined foods.

 In the majority of cases, diverticula remain asymptomatic.
 However some individuals may develop symptoms requiring medical evaluation.
 When does this medical condition require surgical intervention?